Gradient Neighborhoods: profiling the pancreatic islet microenvironment¶

 nbhd_grad = nbhd_alpha.calc_gradient(

-obs_name=islet_cluster, # the neighborhood to anchor the gradient on
+obs_name=islet_cluster, # pick the islet neighborhood from the collection

 direction="both", # "outward", "inward", or "both"